 4. Reduces post-project complaints

-A comprehensive punch list construction process helps resolve potential issues before the project handover.
+A comprehensive punch list construction process helps resolve potential issues before the project handover, a practice that aligns closely with strategies for identifying and mitigating project risks.
 For example, a hotel project might include checking for stuck doors or leaky faucets to ensure a smooth client experience.

 5. Minimises future costs